hashicorp/terraform/website/docs/backends/types/oss.html.md

 # OSS

-**Kind: Standard (with locking via OSS)**
+**Kind: Standard (with locking via TableStore)**

 Stores the state as a given key in a given bucket on Stores [Alibaba Cloud OSS](https://www.alibabacloud.com/help/product/31815.htm).
-This backend also supports state locking and consistency checking via Alibaba Cloud OSS.
+This backend also supports state locking and consistency checking via [Alibaba Cloud Table Store](https://www.alibabacloud.com/help/doc-detail/27280.htm), which can be enabled by setting the `tablestore_table` field to an existing TableStore table name.

 ## Example Configuration